-Dan is assembling a consortium of children's choirs to support the creation of three unison folk song settings: All the Pretty Little Horses, She'll Be Comin' Round the Mountain, and Simple Gifts.
+Dan has assembled a consortium of 32 children's choirs to support the creation of three unison folk song settings: All the Pretty Little Horses, She'll Be Comin' Round the Mountain, and Simple Gifts.
 More details here.

 Upcoming premieres of Dan's music include:

-A work for the Luther College Concert Band, Decorah, IA, honoring the 50th anniversary of the class of 1965 (October 18, 2015).
+The Promise of Grace (Reminiscence on Two Sacred Harp Hymn Tunes) for the Luther College Concert Band, Decorah, IA, honoring the 50th anniversary of the class of 1965 (October 18, 2015).
+More info here.

 A Little Jungle Music for wind ensemble will be premiered May 21 by the fine Bloomington Jefferson High School Wind Ensemble, Daniel Fretland conducting, in Bloomington, MN.
 Swingin' from the vines!
 The piece will be available soon.